PVH (NYSE:PVH) Releases Q1 2023 Earnings Guidance

 In other PVH news, EVP Mark D. Fischer sold 1,732 shares of the company’s stock in a transaction dated Wednesday, January 11th.
-The shares were sold at an average price of $81.00, for a total transaction of $140,292.00.
-Following the transaction, the executive vice president now owns 32,468 shares in the company, valued at approximately $2,629,908.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-0.56% of the stock is currently owned by insiders.
+The shares were sold at an average price of $81.00, for a total value of $140,292.00.
+Following the completion of the transaction, the executive vice president now directly owns 32,468 shares of the company’s stock, valued at approximately $2,629,908.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+0.56% of the stock is currently owned by corporate insiders.

 Hedge Funds Weigh In On PVH

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Great West Life Assurance Co.
-Can lifted its stake in PVH by 1.4% during the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 14,483 shares of the textile maker’s stock valued at $1,157,000 after acquiring an additional 200 shares during the period.
-PNC Financial Services Group Inc. lifted its stake in shares of PVH by 2.0% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 11,444 shares of the textile maker’s stock worth $877,000 after purchasing an additional 226 shares during the period.
-Covestor Ltd lifted its stake in shares of PVH by 69.3% in the 1st quarter.
-Covestor Ltd now owns 596 shares of the textile maker’s stock worth $46,000 after purchasing an additional 244 shares during the period.
-Captrust Financial Advisors lifted its stake in shares of PVH by 38.3% in the 1st quarter.
-Captrust Financial Advisors now owns 1,535 shares of the textile maker’s stock worth $118,000 after purchasing an additional 425 shares during the period.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its stake in shares of PVH by 5.0% in the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 9,363 shares of the textile maker’s stock worth $717,000 after purchasing an additional 445 shares during the period.
-Institutional investors own 93.50% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Covestor Ltd raised its stake in shares of PVH by 69.3% in the 1st quarter.
+Covestor Ltd now owns 596 shares of the textile maker’s stock valued at $46,000 after purchasing an additional 244 shares in the last quarter.
+Captrust Financial Advisors raised its stake in shares of PVH by 38.3% in the 1st quarter.
+Captrust Financial Advisors now owns 1,535 shares of the textile maker’s stock valued at $118,000 after purchasing an additional 425 shares in the last quarter.
+Federated Hermes Inc. raised its stake in shares of PVH by 44.0% in the 1st quarter.
+Federated Hermes Inc. now owns 2,512 shares of the textile maker’s stock valued at $193,000 after purchasing an additional 767 shares in the last quarter.
+Mirabella Financial Services LLP acquired a new stake in shares of PVH in the 1st quarter valued at about $217,000.
+Finally, Delphia USA Inc. acquired a new stake in shares of PVH in the 1st quarter valued at about $234,000.
+93.50% of the stock is owned by hedge funds and other institutional investors.

 PVH Corp. engages in the design and marketing of branded dress shirts, neckwear, sportswear, jeans wear, intimate apparel, swim products, handbags, footwear, and other related products.
 It operates through the following segments: Calvin Klein North America, Calvin Klein International, Tommy Hilfiger North America, Tommy Hilfiger International, Heritage Brands Wholesale, and Heritage Brands Retail.